-We have a team of highly experienced and professionally trained tour guides who are thoroughly versed in culture and history of each place of the places you will be visiting.
+We have a team of highly experienced and professionally trained tour guides who are thoroughly versed in the culture and history of each place of the places you will be visiting.

-We operate Kathmandu Sightseeing Day Tour privately with your personal guide so that you don’t have to confront with other people who might have different interests or attitudes.
-To keep our tours private and comfortable we limit our groups with 10 people per guide.
+We operate Kathmandu Sightseeing Day Tour privately with your personal guide so that you don’t have to confront other people who might have different interests or attitudes.
+To keep our tours private and comfortable we limit our groups to 10 people per guide.
 Please contact us if you have a bigger group and we will arrange several guides for you depending on group size.

 The tour duration is about 6-7 hours.
 It can be shortened upon your request.
 The starting time of the tour is up to you and may vary from 7.00 am to 7.00 pm.